MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ SERGEANT        │
     =#

-However, using `Unique` is not sufficient because it does give us the associated employees.
-In order to get unique positions with associated employee records, we use the Group combinator:
+However, `Unique` is not sufficient because positions are not associated to the respective employees.
+To associate employee records to their positions, we use `Group` combinator:

     chicago[It.department.employee >> Group(It.position)]
     #=>